thin-edge/thin-edge.io-specs/src/software-management/plugin-api.md

 * On a device, several plugins can be installed to deal with different kinds of software modules.
 * Each plugin supports a `type` command that is used by thin-edge to determine the appropriate plugin for a software module.
 * All the actions on a software module are directed to the plugin whose type is the module type name.
-* Among all the plugins, one can be marked as the default plugin by naming it as `default`.
+* Among all the plugins, one can be marked as the default plugin by naming it as `default` or by creating a symlink with that name.
 * The default plugin is invoked when an incoming software module from the cloud doesn't contain any explicit type information.
 * Several plugins can co-exist for a given package manager as long as they have different types.
   Each can implement a specific software management policy.
-  For example, for a debian package type, one can have an apt plugin that installs the package from an apt repository and another dpkg plugin that can install the debian packages locally using their binaries, without the help of an apt repository.
+  For example, for a debian package type, one can have an apt plugin that installs the package from an apt repository and another dpkg plugin that can install the debian packages locally using their binaries, without the help of any repository.
+* Plugins will be loaded by the sm-agent in the order of their names on the file system.
+* If multiple plugins return the same type, the first one loaded will be used with a warning logged about the conflicting plugin.

 ## Plugin repository